When you own your own business, there is stress. It comes in many different forms.

 And in my experience, when we are in the “I am in control” mode, God lets us have it.
 He doesn’t leave us, but He will wait until we are done.

-I do try to learn from my own mistakes and I have found an immeasurable better way.
+I do try to learn from my own mistakes and I have found an immeasurably better way.
 I have tried to follow God’s path first much more often.

 And honestly, it is always, always, always better.
 I have less stress, less regret, and less missteps.

-- Lean into Health Practices – Stress affects us physically, mentally, emotionally and spiritually.
-We need to eat right, sleep right, exercise, and other healthy practices.
+- Lean into health practices – stress affects us physically, mentally, emotionally and spiritually.
+We need to eat right, sleep right, exercise, and engage in other healthy practices.
 Usually we do the opposite when we are stressed.
 It exacerbates the problems.

-- Lean on Advisors – Talk to people who can help you.
-Seek out wise, Christian advisors who can provide assistance in your business or who can personally guide you to God’s path and remind you that you are not in control.
+- Lean on advisers – talk to people who can help you.
+Seek out wise, Christian advisers who can provide assistance in your business or who can personally guide you to God’s path and remind you that you are not in control.
 We all need accountability and the reminder that God wants us to depend on Him.

-Real change to business practices may be needed if you stay in overwhelm, but by following the path laid out above, you will have more clarity and stability to make the necessary changes.
+Real changes to business practices may be needed if you stay overwhelmed, but by following the path laid out above, you will have more clarity and stability to make the necessary changes.